defold/doc/docs/en/manuals/input.md

   Gamepad input setup uses a separate mapping file for each hardware gamepad type.
 See below for more information.

+  Gamepad input bindings also provides two separate bindings named `Connected` and `Disconnected` to detect when a gamepad is connected (even those connected from the start) or disconnected.

 Touch Triggers
 : Single-touch type triggers are available on iOS and Android devices.
 Single-touch type triggers are not set up from the Touch Triggers section of the input bindings.
 Instead **single-touch triggers are automatically set up when you have mouse button input set up for `MOUSE_BUTTON_LEFT` or `MOUSE_BUTTON_1`**.